nazish-16/nazish-16/README.md

 - 🤝 Leading development at **Electroplix**, delivering full-stack solutions.
 - 🎓 Balancing dev life with studies at **Deccan Engineering College**.
 - 🧪 Exploring **MongoDB Atlas Search** for smarter data retrieval.
-- ✨ Integrating **AI** into web applications for innovative solutions.
+- ✨ Integrating **AI** into web and applications for innovative solutions.

 ---